opendocsg/slw-judgments-backfill/2011_SGCA_55/report.md

  ...
 Two conditions must be satisfied: first, there must be a clear mistake on the face of the instrument; secondly, it must be clear what correction ought to be made in order to cure the mistake.
 If those conditions are satisfied, then the correction is made as a matter of construction ...

- This was endorsed and applied by Belinda Ang J in Ng Swee Hua v Auston International Group Ltd [2008] SGHC 241 , at [33]–[35], and more recently by the House of Lords in Chartbrook Ltd v Persimmon Homes Ltd [2009] 1 AC 1101.
+ This was endorsed and applied by Belinda Ang J in Ng Swee Hua v Auston International Group Ltd <span class="citation">[2008] SGHC 241</span> , at [33]–[35], and more recently by the House of Lords in Chartbrook Ltd v Persimmon Homes Ltd [2009] 1 AC 1101.

  48 I find that there is ample basis for correcting the [f]ourth CERA Description by the removal of the “1 –” in the formula.
 To the extent that the [f]ourth CERA Description contradicts the [t]hird CERA Description, this would eliminate that contradiction.